NeuroBeat

 Neuroscience is important because it helps us better understand how the brain works and how it influences various aspects of our lives, such as our behavior, emotions, and thoughts.
 It can inform the development of treatments for neurological and mental conditions, and can help us better understand the mechanisms underlying learning and memory.

-How does drumming support Neuroscience?
+How does drumming help?

 Drumming can support neuroscience research in several ways: